unocss/unocss/README.md

 .hover\:m-2:hover { margin: 0.5rem; }
 ```

-With this, we could have `m-2` applied only when user hover on the element.
+With this, we could have `m-2` applied only when users hover over the element.

-The variant system is very powerful and hard to be covered fully in this guide, you can check [the default preset's implementation](./packages/preset-uno/src/variants) to see more advanced usages.
+The variant system is very powerful and can't be covered fully in this guide, you can check [the default preset's implementation](./packages/preset-uno/src/variants) to see more advanced usages.

+### Excluding Rules

+// TODO:

-### Attributify Mode
+## Attributify Mode

 [Windi CSS's Attributify Mode](https://windicss.org/posts/v30.html#attributify-mode) is one of the most beloved features.
 Basically, it allows you to separate and then group your utils in attributes.

-Imaging you have this button using Tailwind's utilities.
-When the list get long, it's becomes really hard to read and maintain.
+Imagine you have this button using Tailwind's utilities.
+When the list gets long, it becomes really hard to read and maintain.

 ```html
 <button class="bg-blue-400 hover:bg-blue-500 text-sm text-white font-mono font-light py-2 px-4 rounded border-2 border-blue-200 dark:bg-blue-500 dark:hover:bg-blue-600">